 On Thursday, March 18, the Metropolitan Policy Program hosted an event honoring frontline essential workers.
 The event highlighted innovative local, state, and federal programs that have supported essential workers and identify the policy priorities that remain.

-Jared Bernstein, member of the White House Council of Economic Advisers, will open the program by highlighting the Biden-Harris administration’s policy priorities supporting essential workers.
-Then, Brookings Rubenstein Fellow Molly Kinder will discuss Pennsylvania’s COVID-19 Hazard Pay Grant with Governor Tom Wolf and Seattle’s Hazard Pay Mandate with Councilmember Teresa Mosqueda.
+Jared Bernstein, member of the White House Council of Economic Advisers, opened the program by highlighting the Biden-Harris administration’s policy priorities supporting essential workers.
+Then, Brookings Rubenstein Fellow Molly Kinder discussed Pennsylvania’s COVID-19 Hazard Pay Grant with Governor Tom Wolf and Seattle’s Hazard Pay Mandate with Councilmember Teresa Mosqueda.

 Viewers submitted questions by emailing email@example.com or tweeting to @BrookingsMetro using the hashtag #EssentialWorkers.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.